PolicyEngine/james-medlock-donation-solver/README.md

 # James Medlock donation solver

-This Streamlit app uses PolicyEngine US to solve for how much of James Medlock's bet winnings he should donate to charity to ensure a 30% take-home rate.
+How much should Medlock donate to take home 30% of winnings?
+Find out with PolicyEngine US.